 As the first experiment, we consider the environment shown in Fig. \ref{fig:floorPlan}.
 The start and goal locations are shown in Fig. \ref{fig:openDoor}.
 We construct a PRM in the environment ignoring the changing obstacles (assuming all doors are open and there are no people in the environment).
-Then we construct a corresponding FIRM and solve dynamic programming on it.
-As a result, we get the feedback tree shown in Fig. \ref{fig:openDoor} that guides the robot toward goal through the back door of room 407.
+Then, we construct the corresponding FIRM and solve dynamic programming on it.
+As a result, we get the feedback tree shown in Fig. \ref{fig:openDoor} that guides the robot toward the goal through the back door of 407-area.
 However, the challenge is that the door may be closed when the robot reaches it, and there may be people moving in the environment.
-Moreover, for different reasons (such as motion blur in the image or blocked landmarks by people or different objects), the robot might misdetect landmarks temporarily during the run. \footnote{ Designing perception mechanisms for obstacle detection is not a concern of this research, thus we circumvent the need for this module by sticking small markers with specific IDs on moving objects (doors or people's shoes). } To handle such a change in the obstacle map and replan accordingly, we use the ``lazy feedback evaluation'' method outlined in Algorithm \ref{alg:lazy-feedback-eval}.
+Moreover, for various reasons (such as motion blur in the image or blocked landmarks by people), the robot might misdetect landmarks temporarily during the run.\footnote{Designing perception mechanisms for obstacle detection is not a concern of this research, thus we circumvent the need for this module by sticking small markers with specific IDs on moving objects (doors or people's shoes).} To handle such a change in the obstacle map and replan accordingly, we use the ``lazy feedback evaluation'' method outlined in Algorithm \ref{alg:lazy-feedback-eval}.

-\ph{Results on physical robots} Figure \ref{fig:closedDoor} shows a snapshot of our run when the robot detects the change signal, i.e., detects the door is in a different state than its recorded situation in the map.
+\ph{Results on physical robots} Figure \ref{fig:closedDoor} shows a snapshot of the system during the operation when the robot detects the change signal, i.e., detects that the door is in a different state than its recorded situation in the map.
 As a result, the robot updates the obstacle map as can be seen in Fig. \ref{fig:closedDoor} (door is closed).
 Accordingly, the robot replans; Figure \ref{fig:closedDoor} shows the feedback tree resulting from the replanning.
-The new feedback guides the robot through the front door since it detects the back door is closed. \axx{The full video of this run provides much more detail and is available in \cite{youtube-video-RHC-FIRM}}.
+The new feedback guides the robot through the front door since it detects the back door is closed. \axx{The full video of this run provides much more details and is available in \cite{youtube-video-RHC-FIRM}}.